Kokonico/ObjLog/README.md

 log.log(Error("this is an error message")) log.log(Fatal("this is a fatal message"))

-log.dump_messages("example.log", elementfilter=[Warn, Error, Fatal])  # this will not print the messages to the console, but save them to a file if they are a warning, error, or fatal
+log.dump_messages("example.log", Warn, Error, Fatal)  # this will not print the messages to the console, but save them to a file if they are a warning, error, or fatal
 # the rest of the messages will not be saved to the file

 # you can do the same thing with dump_messages_to_console()